 In an election cycle marred by inflammatory campaign rhetoric and insults that would undoubtedly earn a ticket to detention, schools across New Jersey have been struggling to find creative ways to teach kids the process.

 Elizabeth Haines supervises the Social Cognition Lab at William Paterson University.
 She says gender stereotypes are as strong today as they were 30 or 40 years ago and they have an impact on how the two presidential candidates are perceived.

 Congressman Frank Pallone has introduced federal legislation, the Student Borrower Higher Education Lending Protection Act, that would forgive student debt in the event of death, permanent disability or should a co-signer die.

-Major funding for NJTV News provided by Barnabas Health, Horizon Blue Cross Blue Shield of New Jersey, Independent College Fund of NJ, LiveU, PSE&G, New Jersey Association of REALTORS, New Jersey Education Association, New Jersey Manufacturers Insurance Group, Star-Ledger/NJ.com, Verizon, and Wells Fargo.
+Major funding for NJTV News provided by Horizon Blue Cross Blue Shield of New Jersey, New Jersey Education Association, New Jersey Manufacturers Insurance Group, PSE&G, and RWJ Barnabas Health.

 Additional support for NJTV News is made possible by The Hyde and Watson Foundation, The Rita Allen Foundation, The Geraldine R. Dodge Foundation, The E.J.
 Grassmann Trust, The Healthcare Foundation of New Jersey, The Robert Wood Johnson Foundation, The F.M.
 Kirby Foundation, and The Union Foundation.
 Support for arts programming is made possible in part by the Jean Dubinsky Appleton Estate.